If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 Hashtags (keywords preceded by a #) are essential for finding your brand and content.
 Create your post as usual, and then add relevant industry hashtags at the end.
 Followers of those hashtags will be exposed to your brand.

 Hashtags can even be used as a research tool.
 Go to Instagram’s search section and type in a common industry search term ( for us, that would be #b2bpr or something similar).
-Instagram will then display various content (both recent and trending) for you to sift through to see what’s going on and get ideas for future posts.
+Instagram will then display various content (both recent and trending) for you to sift through so that you can see what’s going on and get ideas for future posts.
 Instagram even lets you follow hashtags so that this information appears in your feed.
 By optimizing your content with the right hashtags, you can reach the target audience that you’re after.

 8) Build your brand look